microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

    * FHIR Proxy Function App Name from Challenge2
    * Same Resource Group Name used in Challenge1
    * Same Key Vault Name used in Challenge1
-   * Dynamics 365 URL from Setup above
+   * Dynamics 365 URL where FHIR data will by synced with
-   * Tenant ID from Setup above
+   * Tenant ID from App Registration Setup above
-   * Client ID from Setup above
+   * Client ID from App Registration Setup above
-   * Client Secret from Setup above
+   * Client Secret from App Registration Setup above

 **NOTE: This deployment will take ~10-15 minutes**